RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_003.md

 When I was starting out writing software, this would have floored me.
 Not the design itself, exactly, but what it implies about security in a network.
 What it shows you is that the highest levels of internet security, the actual mechanisms that banks use to protect sessions, etc., include _trust_ as a fundamental component.
 The bank makes its website according to a certain standard, and trusts the user's browser to also implement the same standard.
-There's no guarantee of any of that--you won't find a warranty for Chrome, Safari, Firefox, or any other browser no matter how hard you look, nor will you find a warranty for the use of any website I can think of--but nevertheless, the trust is central to the process and, more amazingly, _it works_.
+There's no guarantee of any of that--you won't find a warranty for Chrome, Safari, Firefox, or any other browser, no matter how hard you look, nor will you find a warranty for the use of any website I can think of--but nevertheless, the trust is central to the process and, more amazingly, _it works_.
 Those systems mostly don't go wrong.
 I would never have guessed that when I started out.
 I basically thought that the entire internet was a battle royale of everyone for themselves, where you always needed to defend yourself against every conceivable threat and Trust No One was the law of the land.
 But that's an actively